adrbessy/safetynet_alerts/alerts_api/README.md

 ### Running App

+You can run the application in two different ways:

-Finally, you will be ready to import the code into an IDE of your choice and run the AlertsApiApplication.java to launch the application.
+1/ import the code into an IDE of your choice and run the AlertsApiApplication.java to launch the application.

+2/ Or import the code, unzip it, open the console, go to the folder that contains the pom.xml file, then execute the below command to launch the application.

+mvn spring-boot:run

 ### API calls (URI, parameters)
 GET